-The other day while I was looking for a way to marinade a piece of steak, I came across a recipe I found rather odd.
-This steak marinade actually called for using soda, specifically Coca-Cola to tenderize the meat.
+The other day while I was looking for a way to marinate a piece of steak, I came across a recipe I found rather odd.
+This steak marinade actually called for using soda, specifically Coca-Cola to tenderize the meat before grilling.
 Just a quick search online gave me hundreds of Coca-Cola steak marinade recipes, including Jack Daniels and Coke marinade, Coca-Cola marinated rib-eye steaks and even Cola marinated flank steak.

 After researching for a little bit I still wasn't fully convinced that a bottle of sugary soda could break down meat proteins like that of an acid like lemon juice or vinegar.
 Obviously I had to test it out myself and see why everyone was calling Coca-Cola the best steak marinade around.